jimstir/Reserve-Vault/README.md

 #### proposalMint
 > - Make a deposit to proposal creating new shares
 > - MUST be open proposal
-> - MUST NOT be closed proposal
+> - MUST NOT be opened proposal that was closed
   ```yaml
   - name: proposalMint
 	  type: function